shanteacontrols/OpenDeck/README.md

 F0 00 53 43 41 F7

-After that, board type must be specified.
-When using OpenDeck reference board, set it using the following message:

-F0 00 53 43 01 00 00 00 00 01 F7

 Each SysEx message (except for hello world) uses the same format:

-F0 ID ID ID WISH AMOUNT MESSAGE_TYPE MESSAGE_SUBTYPE PARAMETER_ID NEW_PARAMETER_ID F7
+F0 ID ID ID WISH AMOUNT MESSAGE_TYPE MESSAGE_SUBTYPE PARAMETER_ID* NEW_PARAMETER_ID* F7

+Depending on wish and amount, PARAMETER_ID and NEW_PARAMETER_ID might not be neccessary.

 ## ID